Master Seminar: "Innovating for Impact" Winter Term

 What will I gain from this course?

 The objective of this course is to provide students an opportunity to conduct a structured inquiry into a specific and relevant research question through a scientific research project.
 Special attention will be paid to identifying theoretical and managerial contributions in the research paper and translating between managerial questions and scientific body of knowledge, writing a scientific paper, and presenting the findings.
-This seminar also serves as a preparation for students who are interested in writing a master thesis on topics related to innovation management and innovation impact.
+This seminar also serves as a preparation for students who are interested in writing a master thesis on topics related to innovation management.

 What is the course schedule?